-Lagan refers to a vessel’s property found in the ocean with a buoyant tag attached to it stating and exemplifying the ownership rights.
+Lagan refers to a vessel’s property found in the ocean with a buoyant tag stating and exemplifying the ownership rights.

 Alongside Ligan, there are also objects known as derelicts which are discarded.
-Derelicts are also found at the very depths of the ocean but with no prospect of salvaging whatsoever.
+Derelicts are also found at the ocean’s depths but with no prospect of salvaging whatsoever.

-Considering the often repeated statement of the precariousness of the marine ecology, it is very important that people across the world are made to acknowledge the difference between these two aspects and their relevance in the present marine conditions.
+Considering the often repeated statement of the precariousness of marine ecology, people across the world must be made to acknowledge the difference between these two aspects and their relevance in the present marine conditions.

 1. Sine spe recuperandi, or unable to recover, and